 - Provides replication state for selected VM’s to vCD

-- NSX Edge Appliance (optional – required for warm migrations)
+- NSX Edge Appliance (optional, but required for L2 / Data Center Extension capability)

 - The installation will take care of deploying a Standalone Edge in the on-prem environment to provide L2 VPN connectivity.